Skip to main content

 Led by the University of Bristol – alongside the BBC, Aardman Animations, BT, Bristol Old Vic and others – the initiative will develop R&D facilities and forge partnerships with global tech giants, including Netflix, Google, and Microsoft, and pioneer new digital formats and technologies.

-The recently launched Visit West will build on the work of Destination Bristol to create a productive visitor economy that benefits businesses and local authorities across the region.
+Visit West has been building on the great work started by Destination Bristol, helping to support a productive visitor economy that benefits businesses and local authorities across the region.

 Following the award of European City of Sport for 2017, Bristol Active City was launched with a recent strategy setting out the Sport and Physical Activity Strategy for Bristol 2020 – 2025.